bormaxi8080/osint-timeline/DRAFT.md

 Grype.
 A vulnerability scanner for container images and filesystems: https://github.com/anchore/grype

+valveFM.
+Vintage FM radio TUI for streaming stations from radio-browser.info: https://github.com/Zorig/valveFM

 ----

 **Universal Search & AI:**

+Neural Networks: Zero to Hero.
+A course on neural networks that starts all the way at the basics.
+The course is a series of YouTube videos where we code and train neural networks together.
+The Jupyter notebooks we build in the videos are then captured here inside the [lectures](https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures) directory.
+Every lecture also has a set of exercises included in the video description.
+(This may grow into something more respectable): https://github.com/karpathy/nn-zero-to-hero/

+**MF0-1984** is a **local-first** single-page app for multi-provider LLM chat, structured workflows (Intro / Access / Rules / Help), a **Memory tree** (3D graph over SQLite), **themes** and dialogs, **analytics**, **favorites**, and **project profile** backup/restore (`.mf` bundles): https://github.com/PavelMuntyan/MF0-1984

+Cognee is an open-source knowledge engine that lets you ingest data in any format or structure and continuously learns to provide the right context for AI agents.
+It combines vector search, graph databases and cognitive science approaches to make your documents both searchable by meaning and connected by relationships as they change and evolve: https://github.com/topoteretes/cognee

+AI Exposure of the US Job Market.
+342 occupations · area = employment · color = AI exposure.
+Data from [BLS](https://www.bls.gov/ooh/), scored by Gemini Flash: https://joshkale.github.io/jobs/

 Pattern8.
 Enforce zero-trust rules for AI agents to prevent hallucinations, unsafe actions, and policy bypasses: https://github.com/NVFivem/pattern8